Welcome Visitors to the Spiritual Vortex of Mt. Shasta!

 The first thing you want to see is the mountain.
 From Lake St, Go up the Everett Memorial Highway which takes you past homes, and the road gets higher and with fewer houses.
 You pass a wonderful forest trail head, The Gateway Trail, which has a views of the mountain that are spectacular.
 You can tune into the energy of the mountain and underneath it.

 It is said that the Lemurians live under the mountain in a Fifth Dimensional city called Telos, which is a one of the legends around Mt.Shasta.
 Many come Mt.
 Shasta to connect to Telos and the Lemurians.
-Others are here for UFO activity, or because of the history with the I AM Movement and the books about St.Germain appearing which is explained in the Unveiled Mysteries book.
+University of Mt.
+Shasta has a shamanic drum event connecting to Telos on Weds. eves at 7pm.
+Other people are here for UFO activity, or because of the history with the I AM Movement and the books about St.Germain appearing which is explained in The Unveiled Mysteries book.
 Many spiritual authors live here and have lived here, especially when they wrote their books.
 It seems that the vortex of the mountain draws people, they receive what they need and then they leave, or sometimes stay for a very long time.
 Amorah Quan Yin wrote about the Pleaidians and has since passed onto the other side though her Dolphin Mystery School continues.
 Jesse Ayani wrote The Lineage of the Light Codes and other spiritual books.
 Peter Mt.Shasta lived here and wrote books about his experiences and being in touch with the I AM Presence through meditation.
+More recently, Kaia Ra wrote The Sophia Code.
+Whatever your spiritual flavor, you are likely to find it here.
+The Shasta Abbey has devout Buddhist Nuns and Monks in residence.
 There are many spiritual teachers and lineages here.
 And there are also many visiting teachers who come for a retreat.

 The hike at the Gateway Trail is not very steep and there is open space with sagebrush and low plants such as manzanita.
 In late march the manzanita blooms with little pink bell blossoms.
 The Mount Shasta has a white cap most of the year but some years she becomes bare when there is not a lack of snowfall in the winter.

 You can drive up the mountain and there are wilderness campgrounds starting at a pretty low elevation.
 Summer means lots of campers on the mountain.
 Stopping by the Ranger Station to get a permit for making fires is a good idea.
 Be careful with fire building as it is a dry area prone to wildfires.
 You are prohibited from building campfires much of the time.
 You get a permit for camping once per season and it is easy to do.
 The Ranger Station is on Alma Street in Mt.Shasta City.
 As you drive up the mountain, feel where you are called to stop.
 There are pull-offs with great views and picture taking opportunities.
 Some places are available for car camping, on roads off the main road.
 Others are best for backpacking such as Panther Meadow.
 Panther Meadow becomes popular in the summer.
 It is controversial as a place to camp and gather as the Wintu tribe considers it sacred.
-They do not want people leaving anything there, and wish we leave a zero impact footprint on the mountain.
+I respect the spring especially as they feel as if they were born from the Upper Spring of Panther Meadow.
+It is the most sacred place on the planet for them, the site of their creation, so I do not drink water from that spring.
+The whole of Panther Meadows should be treated respectfully through staying on the path so the flowers won't be trampled.
+The Wintus prefer that people not leave crystals and other items in this place of Panther Meadow.
+They wish that we leave a zero impact footprint on the mountain.
 Of course, this is a good idea in this sacred place and everywhere.
 People have reported sightings of St.Germain, the ascended master, in Panther Meadow and other magical and paranormal occurrences.

-Squaw Meadows is accessible with a hike from almost at the top parking lot, called the Squaw Valley Trail.
-Bring your backpack to camp and find this beautiful place that has fewer visitors than Panther Meadow.
+Squaw Meadows is accessible with a hike from almost at the top parking lot, called the Southgate.
+The hike is lovely in late summer, especially.
 A starry sky is visible from here.

 You might want to go to the top parking lot and see the view and also go on a hike.
-On the full moons in the summer, you will find drum circles to celebrate.
+On the Full Moon dates in the summer, you will find drum circles to celebrate.
 There are stone spirals that people have created out to walk in.
 A gate keeps the upper part of the mountain unaccessible much of the year, but it opens July 1 to October 31.
 It is worth going there at night on a clear evening.

 Cloudships are lenticular clouds and rare in the world but not in Mt.Shasta.
 We see them all the time, like at the top or around the top of the mountain.
 They look a bit like spaceships and the shape is like mushroom tops nested in each other to form a cloudship.
 Is it a natural creation from a mountaintop or is it hiding a spaceship?